Estimated reading time: 3 minutes

 The seven-page memo began by cautioning DOJ lawyers that consent decrees should be only be used with caution and when approved by DOJ higher-ups.
 It added such orders generally should not impose obligations for longer than three years and should include a “sunset” provision explicitly phasing out the decree after the compliance deadline.
 The memo also contains measures it says are needed to assure monitors control costs and are free of conflicts of interest.

 Further, the memo advised, DOJ should directly enforce compliance with ant settlement agreements it does enter, rather than delegate that task to a monitor.
-If that cannot be done, the memo says, it may show that the agreement is too expansive or infringes local accountability.
+If that cannot be done, the memo says, it may show that the agreement is too expansive or infringes on local accountability.

 During Session’s time running DOJ, the agency ended investigations of police in Chicago and Louisiana, opposed a deal the Illinois Attorney General reached with the Chicago police department, and in the memo harshly criticized a consent decree DOJ had entered with the Baltimore police department.